1882 Spuyten Duyvil train wreck

 On the evening of January 13, 1882, a southbound New York Central passenger train crashed into the rear of another one stopped on the tracks along Spuyten Duyvil Creek in the similarly named neighborhood of the New York City borough of The Bronx.
 Eight people were killed, and 19 seriously injured, by the crash and fires afterwards, fires that neighborhood residents and crew extinguished by rolling large snowballs into them until local firefighters arrived.
-Among the dead was State Senator Webster Wagner, inventor of the sleeping cars used on the train, between two of which he was crushed to death, and a newlywed couple who died together after the bride refused to allow a rescuer to cut her clothing so she could escape.
+Among the dead was State Senator Webster Wagner, inventor of the sleeping cars used on the train, between two of which he was crushed to death, and a newlywed couple who died together after the bride refused to leave her trapped husband.
 It was the deadliest rail accident in New York City at that time, remaining so for another 20 years.
 (Note: Technically, the 1893 Long Island Rail Road collision that killed 16 was not a New York City disaster at the time it occurred since Maspeth, Queens, where it occurred, was not yet part of the city.
 The Park Avenue Tunnel Crash in 1902 killed 15.)

 The stopped train was an express from Chicago carrying at least 500, including other state legislators who had boarded at Albany that afternoon to return to their districts in the city for the weekend.
 While accounts of the accident initially reported that the express was stopped due to a failed brake, it was later revealed that a drunken legislator (never identified) decided to pull the emergency brake.
 A coroner's jury later blamed the crash primarily on the express train's conductor and rear brakeman.
 Both were indicted and charged with manslaughter; the brakeman, who testified that he was illiterate and could not read the company rulebook, was later acquitted.

 The wreck led the railroad to discontinue the use of mineral oil to light cars at night.
 While the railroad had long before switched from stoves as heat for car interiors to the hot water-based Baker process, that had not yet been perfected and was believed to have contributed to the fires after the crash.
 Innovations in train heating system design accelerated afterwards.